Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization: Experimental results

-\textit{Information Consistency Evolution Learning (ICEL): Leveraging Cross-View Associations}.
-Although DHML improves feature consistency, it is still constrained to within-view optimizations.
-Therefore, we propose ICEL to explicitly model cross-view dependencies.
-ICEL enables mutual feature refinement across views, boosting R@1 to 86.13\% and 51.04\%, with AP increasing to 88.31\% and 82.97\%.
-These results further confirm the effectiveness of ICEL, showing that it significantly enhances information consistency in cross-geographic view matching tasks, improving the overall model performance.
+\textit{Effectiveness of Information Consistency Evolution Learning}. {Although DHML enhances intra-view feature representation and discrimination, it still exhibits notable limitations in learning cross-view information.
+To address this, ICEL is proposed to learn cross-view dependencies.
+By enabling bidirectional information interaction between different views, ICEL facilitates cross-view feature refinement.
+As a result, R@1 improves to 86.13\% and 94.01\%, while AP reaches 88.31\% and 82.97\%.
+These results validate the effectiveness of ICEL in enhancing cross-view consistency for DVGL.}

-\textit{Pseudo-Label Enhancement (PLE): Refining Feature Learning with Robust Labels}.
+\textit{Pseudo-Label Enhancement Refining Feature Learning with Robust Labels}.
 To mitigate pseudo-label noise caused by clustering, we apply PLE to improve label reliability.
 After incorporating PLE, our final model achieves state-of-the-art performance, with R@1 increasing to 90.17\% and 95.01\%, and AP reaching 91.67\% and 88.95\%.
-This confirms that refining pseudo-label quality significantly enhances the final model's effectiveness in cross-geographic view matching.
+This confirms that refining pseudo-label quality enhances the final model's effectiveness in DVGL.

-The ablation study comprehensively validates the impact of each component in the proposed DMNIL framework.
-Starting from the backbone, which lacks discriminative capacity, to the baseline method leveraging contrastive learning, followed by the enhancements brought by DHML for global-local consistency, ICEL for cross-view feature association, and finally PLE for pseudo-label refinement, each module plays a crucial role in improving performance.
-The results demonstrate that our approach systematically enhances feature learning, leading to superior matching performance on University-1652.